About

 coconut butter covered pumpkin pancakes stacked on plate

-• whole wheat white flour – I use whole grain flour varieties for most baking and cooking.
-You can use whole wheat pastry flour, or half whole wheat with half-all purpose.
+• whole wheat white flour – I use whole grain flour as opposed to white flour.
+You can use white whole wheat flour, whole wheat pastry flour, or half whole wheat with half-all purpose flour.
+Make gluten free pumpkin pancakes with a 1:1 gluten-free baking flour.

-• baking powder – as the leavening agent that will make these pancakes super fluffy.
+• baking powder – as the leavening agent that will make super fluffy pancakes.

-• pumpkin spice – you can use store bought or make a homemade pumpkin pie spice using this simple recipe that uses just 4 ingredients!
+• pumpkin spice – you can use store bought or make a homemade pumpkin pie spice that uses just 4 ingredients!

-• canned pumpkin – Obviously we’re using some pumpkin here.
-Make sure to use canned pumpkin (and not pumpkin pie mix).
-I haven’t tried using fresh pumpkin purée, but if you do, the batter might end up a little more liquid-y, so you might need to add a touch more flour (possibly 1 tablespoon more).
+• canned pumpkin puree – make sure to use pure pumpkin (not pumpkin pie filling).
+I haven’t tried using homemade pumpkin puree, but if you do, the batter might end up a little more liquid-y, so you might need to add a touch more flour (possibly 1 tablespoon more).
+If you have leftover pumpkin puree, use it up in plenty of Pumpkin Recipes.

-• egg – Eggs help provide structure but I am guessing you can sub a flaxseed “egg” or even a chia seed one.
+• egg – one egg helps provide structure, but I am guessing you can sub a flaxseed “egg” or even a chia seed egg.

-• brown sugar – Just a hint of sweetness is perfect in the batter.
-Then you can go crazy with toppings as you wish.
+• brown sugar – just a hint of sweetness is perfect in the batter.
+Swap it out for coconut sugar.
+If you prefer a sweeter pancake, add 1-2 tablespoons more sugar.

-• non-dairy milk of choice – I used oat milk here but feel free to use whatever you have on hand.
+• non-dairy milk of choice – I used oat milk here but feel free to use whatever you have on hand, like almond milk, cashew milk, or coconut milk.
+You also have the option to use whole milk, if dairy is not an issue.

 ingredients on board for pumpkin pancakes, in bowls and with text labels

-You’ll want to make sure the griddle is nice and hot before adding any batter.
+This recipe for pumpkin pancakes is truly SO easy.
+The key is to make sure the griddle is nice and hot before adding any batter.
+Here are the step-by-step instructions:

 mixing bowl with pumpkin and egg for pumpkin pancakes